-The InterPlanetary File System (IPFS) is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
+The InterPlanetary File System (IPFS) is a protocol enabling a globally distributed, peer-to-peer network for storing and accessing files, websites, applications and data.
 IPFS uses content addressing, rather than traditional location-based addressing, to uniquely identify each file in a global namespace connecting every computing device that participates in the network.